 10. Bring a day pack/bag.
 There will be times you won’t want to lug around heavy luggage or a full laptop case.
 A small messenger bag will fit the bill perfectly.
 I’m personally a fan of the Osprey Nano, but any small bag or pack will do.

 11. Bring healthcare preventative measures.
-As stated above, SMMW attracts upwards of 4,500 physical attendees who eat together, stay in the hotels, party together, shake hands, and share the same air, water, and physical proximity.
-This year, influenza is especially bad.
+As stated above, SMMW attracts upwards of 6,000 physical attendees who eat together, stay in the hotels, party together, shake hands, and share the same air, water, and physical proximity.
+This year, the CDC is reporting that flu is widespread across the US.
 Bring hand sanitizer packs, wash your hands frequently, and consider purchasing an NIOSH-approved N99 face mask, especially if you’re arriving by airplane or other form of mass transit.
 Consult your physician/qualified medical practitioner about taking a multivitamin and/or other immune-boosting supplements.

 See you at Social Media Marketing World!
 Haven’t bought tickets?
 Get them here.

 Disclosure: All links to Amazon in this post are affiliate links.
 I earn a small but non-zero fee if you buy something.
 The Social Media Marketing World link is also an affiliate link.
 This post was originally written in 2016 and has been updated annually.
-The most recent additions for 2018 include the healthcare and pre-show suggestions.
+The most recent additions for 2019 include the influenza update and the in depth recommendation.

 Want to read more like this from Christopher Penn?
 Get updates here: